ROICourseware/Angular/README.md

 # Angular
-The course load for ROI Angular (formerly Angular 2) course.
+The course load for ROI Angular course.